microsoft/TechExcel-Elevate-your-Copilot-for-Microsoft-365-Technical-Proficiency-Interactive-Simulations/index.md

 **The estimated time to complete this lab is 210 minutes.**

-At this end of this lab, you will be able to:
+At the end of this lab, you'll be able to:

 - Identify and manage the Copilot dashboard and control settings.
 - Integrate Copilot with Microsoft Purview for data classification and compliance enforcement.